catherineteles/catherineteles/README.md

 #### About me:

-- 🔭 I'm starting the module of Back End
+- 🔭 I'm starting to study NoSQL DB
-- 🌱 I'm trying to improve my skills with tests in React using Jest and RTL
+- 🌱 I'm trying to improve my skills with tests in TS
-- 👯 Most of my current projects are with ReactJS
+- 👯 Most of my current projects are with ReactJS and NodeJS
 - :dog: I love dogs and books
 - 📫 Talk to me via LinkedIn or Instagram